bluwy/website/src/posts/2020-01-18-fixing-weather-skins-in-rainmeter/index.md

 ---
-title: Fixing Weather Skins in Rainmeter?
+title: Fixing Weather Skins in Rainmeter
 ---

 Another day, another weather service down.
 Here are the steps to fix broken weather skins and migrate to different weather service APIs.